Campanu82/video2geoframe.py/README.md

 Python script to generate a collection of geotagged images from a video and a GPS track.

-Designed for contribution on street-level imagery projects like Mapillary or Panoramax.
+Designed for contribution to street-level imagery projects like Mapillary or Panoramax.